Acquisition of the Werner Nekes Collection

 A Joint Initiative To Preserve The Unique Werner Nekes Collection In Germany

-The Werner Nekes Collection, with around 25,000 objects on the history of the visual arts and viewing, is one of the largest collections of its kind in the world.
+The Werner Nekes Collection, with around 25,000 objects on the history of the visual arts and seeing, is one of the largest collections of its kind in the world.
 It is as unique as it is outstanding in its diversity and breadth.
 It not only documents visual culture since early modern times, but also deals with early forms of visual storytelling from a global perspective and includes objects from numerous continents.
 Thanks to the joint efforts of three institutions and eight sponsors, this collection could be preserved for Germany and made accessible to the public: The Theaterwissenschaftliche Sammlung of the University of Cologne, the DFF – Deutsches Filminstitut & Filmmuseum, Frankfurt am Main, and the Filmmuseum Potsdam, as an institute of the Film University Babelsberg KONRAD WOLF, jointly aquired the collection in summer 2020.

 The acquisition of the collection was funded and supported by the Ministry of Culture and Science of the State of North Rhine-Westphalia, the Federal Government Commissioner for Culture and the Media, the Cultural Foundation of the States, the Hessian Cultural Foundation, the Hessian Ministry of Science and Art, the Ministry of Science, Research and Culture of the State of Brandenburg, the Adolf and Luisa Haeuser Foundation for the Promotion of Art and Culture, the Dr. Marschner Foundation and the Ostdeutsche Sparkassenstiftung together with the Mittelbrandenburgische Sparkasse in Potsdam.